ARM-software/arm-trusted-firmware/docs/porting-guide.md

 *   In BL1, whenever an exception is taken.
 *   In BL2, whenever an exception is taken.
-*   In BL3-1, whenever an asynchronous exception or a synchronous exception other than an SMC32/SMC64 exception is taken.

 The default implementation doesn't do anything, to avoid making assumptions about the way the platform displays its status information.